Fionna and Cake Counterparts to the Characters of Adventure Time.

 - Distaff Counterpart: To Finn.

-- Gendered Outfit: Fionna's skirt and bunny ears.
+- Gendered Outfit: Fionna's skirt and bunny ears are a feminized version of Finn's pants and hat.

 - Genki Girl: Like Finn, she's hyperactive and energetic, when she's not beating her enemies to a pulp.